wootencl/timeSheetApplication/README.md

 Currently I've gone with the idea of handing out authentication tokens in order for a person to create an account.
 This seemed like the easiest way of dealing with unwanted users.

+####TODO:
++ Planning on launching a demo of the application here shortly.
+After which I intend on writing some tests to cover the current functionality of the application.

 ## Motivation

 I'm extremely lucky in that myself and the client I'm working to do this for have a great relationship.
 After starting work at the company over a year ago my role (besides being a Software/Web Developer) has somewhat moved into a pseudo-R&D position.
 With that, myself and the client have brainstorming sessions of which this project is a child of.